neelsmith/heidelberg/talk.md

 - Main scholia contain the majority of Aristarchan and post-Aristarchan language
 - Intermarginal and Interior scholia contain more Aristarchan paraphrases
-- Zones are *not* the best feature for indicating language-type
+- Zones are *not* the best feature for indicating source

 ---